-Ramona Koetke, Prekindergarten
+Ramona Koetke, Preschool

 I attended Lutheran schools for most of my education and have been a member of Grace Lutheran Church for over 20 years.
 After graduating from Valparaiso University with a B.S. in Elementary Education I went on to teach first grade as well as working in early childhood.
 I am very happy to be teaching again after taking time to stay home with my own three children, who all attend(ed) Grace.
-I am currently pursuing a Master's degree in Elementary Education from Dominican University.
+I am currently pursuing a Master's degree in reading instruction.
 It is my great pleasure to work with the prekindergarten children of Grace, whose curiosity and enthusiasm for life are contagious.
 In my free time I enjoy traveling, camping and hiking with my husband, Chris, and our children.

-Ruth Massman, Fifth Grade Language Arts
+Ruth Massmann, Fifth Grade Teacher

 I am the proud product of a Lutheran education.
-I attended Lutheran elementary school and high school, and received degrees in social Work and education from Concordia University in Irvine, California.
-My professional preparation in education and work experience has centered around children.
+I attended Lutheran elementary school and high school, and received degrees in social work and education from Concordia University in Irvine, California.
+My professional preparation in education and my work experience have centered around children.
 I worked as the Executive Director of Family House, a social service agency in Valparaiso, Indiana, that aided children and families in crisis.
 Upon moving back to the Chicago area, I completed student teaching in the Chicago Public Schools and at St. Philip Lutheran School.
 I accepted a position at St. Philip immediately following student teaching and in the years that followed taught grades 5-8.
 I am a wife to Andy, a mother to three daughters, an active member of Grace Church, a fan of good baseball, and an avid Scrabble player.